 - Have the vehicle repaired.

-- Take the car to a dealership when complete and ask a representative to inspect the repair and sign off on it.
+- Take your vehicle to a dealership when repairs are complete and ask a representative to inspect the repair and sign off on it.

 - Send the lienholder the statement from the dealer, repair bill and photos.